keunbum/hackers-delight/git_baby_step.md

 ```

 ### status
-shows the status of changes as untracked, modified, or staged.
+Shows the status of changes as untracked, modified, or staged.

 ### branch
-shows the branches being worked on locally.
+Shows the branches being worked on locally.

 ### merge
-merges lines of development together.
+Merges lines of development together.
 This command is typically used to combine changes made on two distinct branches.
 For example, a developer would merge
 when they want to combine changes from a feature branch into the main branch for deployment.

 ### pull
-updates the local line of development with updates from its remote counterpart.
+Updates the local line of development with updates from its remote counterpart.
 Developers use this command if a teammate has made commits to a branch on a remote, and they would like to reflect those changes in their local environment.

 ### push
-updates remote refs with any commits made locally to a branch.
+Updates remote refs with any commits made locally to a branch.
 ```bash
 # this is just an example.
 git push origin main
 ```

 ### clone
-creates a local copy of a project that already exists remotely.
+Creates a local copy of a project that already exists remotely.
 The clone includes all the project's files, history, and branches.

 ```bash